presheaf/yaargh/README.rst

 In addition, there is behavior that is almost always a bug but that it is technically possible some users rely on.

-Both kinds of compatability breaks will be listed below as they are made, as well as in CHANGES.
+Both kinds of compatability breaks are listed below:

+- If a function's type signature included a ``*varargs`` argument with an annotation of type ``str``, this annotation previously was ignored.
+Now, that annotation will be used as a help string.
+In almost all cases this should be fixing behavior to match user intent, but it will technically result in different ``--help`` output.

 Original README
 ---------------